blancavazquez/CardioSeries/forecasting/readme.md

-* For training with kfolds
+* For training with kfolds:
 ```
-prueba
+bash training.sh
 ```